-Integration is not about structural change or a 'tinkering around the edges' to improve services.
+Integration is about transforming services.
 It is a fundamental rethink and significant change in how the strategic planning and delivery of services happens with a range of partners - individuals, local groups and networks, communities and organisations, including patients, service users, carers and the third and independent sectors.

 Glasgow City Integration Joint Board (IJB) is a distinct legal body that was created by Scottish Ministers in February 2016.
 It is a joint venture between NHS Greater Glasgow and Clyde and Glasgow City Council.
-The functions delegated to the IJB are detailed in the Integration Scheme, and in summary, include all community health and social care services provided to children, adults and older people, homelessness services, criminal justice and a number of housing functions.
+The functions delegated to the IJB are detailed in the Integration Scheme, which was approved by the IJB on 21 March 2018 and in summary, include all community health and social care services provided to children, adults and older people, homelessness services, criminal justice and a number of housing functions.

-The IJB is Glasgow City's decision-making body that regularly meets to discuss, plan and decide how health and social care services are delivered in Glasgow City in line with its Strategic Plan.
+The IJB is the city of Glasgow's decision-making body that regularly meets to discuss, plan and decide how health and social care services are delivered in the city of Glasgow in line with its Strategic Plan.
 It then directs Glasgow City Council and NHS Greater Glasgow and Clyde to work together in partnership to deliver health and social care services based on the decisions made by the IJB and to try and make best use of available resources.
 The purpose of the IJB is to improve the wellbeing of people who use health and social care services, particularly those whose needs are complex and involve support from health and social care at the same time.